-4 Stages of Automation to Help Scale Your Production Line
+4 Stages of Custom Automation Solutions to Help Scale Your Production Line

 Once a company or startup has succeeded in developing a working prototype and market for the new product, the next question is “How do I scale my production?”
 It’s not an easy transition from prototype development to go for full production.
 To shed some light on the matter, we’ve identified several levels of automation that are suitable for different situations: